MaJerle/c-code-style/README.md

 ```

 - Never use `__` or `_` prefix for variables/functions/macros/types.
 This is reserved for C language itself
-    - Prefer `prv_` name prefix for strictly module-private functions
+    - Prefer `prv_` name prefix for strictly module-private (static) functions
+    - Prefer `libname_int_` or `libnamei_` prefix for library internal functions, that should not be used by the user application while they MUST be used across different library internal modules
-- Use only lowercase characters for variables/functions/macros/types with optional underscore `_` char
+- Use only lowercase characters for variables/functions/types with optional underscore `_` char
 - Opening curly bracket is always at the same line as keyword (`for`, `while`, `do`, `switch`, `if`, ...)
 ```c
 size_t i;